BioLemon/ProxyIDP/README.md

 # Repository Structure

-This repository contains two major components:
+This repository contains two major code directories:

-1. **Multimodal data extraction and preprocessing**
+1. **ProxyIDP_01_DatasetsPrepare**: Multimodal data extraction and preprocessing codes.
-2. **Experimental analyses and model development presented in the manuscript**
+2. **ProxyIDP_02_Experiments**: Experimental analyses and model development codes.

+Additional files:

+* **ResearchFramework.png**: Illustration of the overall research framework of the study.
+* **environment.yml**: Conda environment configuration file required to reproduce the computational environment used for the analyses.

 ---
 ## ProxyIDP_01_DatasetsPrepare